 ALEXIA GORDON is the author of paranormal mysteries starring Gethsemane Brown, an African-American classical musician, stranded in Ireland.
 The first in the series, Murder in G Major, was published in Sept.
 2016.
 Alexia won her first writing prize in the 6th grade.
 She continued writing through college but put literary endeavors on hold to finish medical school and Family Medicine residency training.
 She established her medical career then returned to writing fiction.
 Raised in the southeast, schooled in the northeast, she relocated to the west where she completed Southern Methodist University’s Writer’s Path program.
 She admits Texas brisket is as good as Carolina pulled pork.
 She practices medicine in El Paso.
 She enjoys the symphony, art collecting, embroidery, and ghost stories.

 TRACEE DE HAHN is the author of the Agnes Lüthi Mysteries published by St. Martin’s Press/Minotaur Books.
-The first in the series, Swiss Vendetta, will be released in February 2017.
-The setting was inspired by an historic ice storm that ravaged Geneva.
+The first in the series, Swiss Vendetta, released 2017, followed by A Well Timed Murder.
+She serves on the national board of Sisters in Crime and is a member of the Mystery Writers of America and International Thriller Writers.
 Tracee was born in Cape Girardeau, Missouri and spent most of her youth in Kentucky.
 After receiving degrees in Architecture and European history from the University of Kentucky she moved to Switzerland with her husband.
 Currently they and their two Jack Russell terriers live in Virginia.